eLn86/spc-backend/README.md

 Or you can run it through your IDE/Text Editor's Gradle GUI (eg. in IntelliJ, on the right most panel under Gradle > spc-backend > Tasks > verification > test)

-I added Mockito-Kotlin as JUnit's Mockito has problems with Mock, Any, `When` methods when working with Kotlin
+I added MockK as JUnit's Mockito has problems with Mock, Any, `When` methods when working with Kotlin.

 ## Built With